 Should I register a domain with my web hosting provider?

 There is no reason why not to register a domain name with your web hosting provider.
-In fact many offer intensives such as free domain name registration to encourage you to sign up with them.
+In fact, many offer intensives such as free domain name registration to encourage you to sign up with them.

-Before you do though, make sure that you read the terms and conditions.
-As you may end up paying inflated renewal prices or paying a fee to transfer the domain away from them.
+Before you do, though, make sure that you read the terms and conditions as you may end up paying inflated renewal prices or paying a fee to transfer the domain away from them.

 It is important to remember though you do not need to have your web hosting and domain name with the same provider.